-Weighted average is a calculation used to give more weight to more influential values within a data set, and lower weight to values with less influence.
+A weighted average is a calculation used to give more weight to more influential values within a data set, and lower weight to values with less influence.

 To illustrate the difference between simple average and weighted average, suppose a company has 10,000 shares outstanding at the beginning of the year and 20,000 shares outstanding at the end of the year.
 Using a simple average formula, the average number of shares outstanding would be 15,000 (30,000 ÷ 2 = 15,000).

-However, if the year-end share increase was due to a stock split that occurred on December 15th of the year, the 15,000 simple average result would not accurately reflect the day-to-day average for the entire year.
+However, if the year-end share increase were due to a stock split that occurred on December 15th of the year, the 15,000 simple average result would not accurately reflect the day-to-day average for the entire year.

 |Weighted average outstanding shares »||10,411|

-See how weighted average more accurately reflects the day-to-day outstanding shares during the year?
+See how weighted average more accurately reflects the outstanding day-to-day shares during the year?

 Here are the steps to calculate the weighted average of the number of shares outstanding based on durations stated in the number of days:

 - Count the total number of days from the beginning date to the ending date.
 If the total duration is a full calendar year (January 1 - December 31), then the total number of days would be 365 (or 366 for leap years).

 - For each period containing a different number of outstanding shares, count the number of days in the period (column C in the example) and divide that result by the total number of days (results in column D expressed as percentages).